-After finishing his studies, he is appointed librarian and then director of the Carol I Foundation and professor at the Art History and Aesthetics Department of the Belle Arte School in Bucharest.
+After finishing his studies, he was appointed librarian, then director of the Carol I Foundation and professor of art history and aesthetics at the School of Fine Arts in Bucharest.

 On October 1, 1906 Al. Tzigara-Samurcaș is appointed director of the Ethnographic, National, Decorative and Industrial Art Museum, which in 1915 became the Carol I National Art Museum.
 The new museum was temporarily housed in the building of the former state mint at 3 Șoseaua Kiseleff, on the site of the former palace of the ruler Nicolae Mavrogheni.
 From the beginning, Al. Tzigara-Samurcaș organized his museum on modern scientific bases.
 The acquisitions he made led to a considerable increase in the collections, the strong point being the pavilion exhibition of the house of Antonie Mogoș in Ceauru, jud.
 Gorj.